commotum/intro2agi/ECE-401/02 - Synthesis/Checkin 2/approaches.md

 # Approaches to Knowledge Integration

+> "It is easier to learn calculus than to discover it."

 - You can program the knowledge into the architecture.
 (Scales with Researcher's knowledge)
 - You can use a database to look up the knowledge.
 (Scales with Compute and Data)
 - You can give the knowledge to a neural network as data to learn from.
 (Scales with Compute and Data)